 - Talk openly about fears.
 Let your child know that everyone has scary thoughts and feelings sometimes, but some do more than others.
-Don't trivialize the problem or belittle your child for being afraid.
-Instead, talk to your child about his or her thoughts and feelings and let your child know that you're there to listen and to help.
+Do not reduce the importance of the problem or criticize your child for being afraid.
+Instead, talk to your child about their thoughts and feelings and explain that you're there to listen and help.

-- Don't reinforce specific phobias.
-Take advantage of opportunities to help children overcome their fears.
-If your child is afraid of the neighbor's friendly dog, for example, don't go out of your way to avoid the animal.
-Instead, help your child cope when confronted with the dog and show ways to be brave.
+- Do not reinforce specific phobias.
+Take advantage of times that can help your child overcome fears.
+If your child is afraid of the neighbor's friendly dog, for example, do not go out of your way to stay away from the animal.
+Instead, help your child cope when faced with the dog and show ways to be brave.
 For example, you might offer to be your child's home base, waiting and offering support while your child steps a little closer to the dog and then returns to you for safety.
-Over time, encourage your child to keep closing the distance.
+Over time, urge your child to keep closing the distance.

-If your child's fears seem to be excessive, persistent and interfere with daily life, talk with your child's doctor for advice on whether professional diagnosis and treatment are indicated.
+If your child's fears continue, seem to be extreme and get in the way of daily life, talk with your child's doctor or other health care professional for advice.

 Preparing for your appointment

 If you've made the choice to seek help for a specific phobia, you've taken a huge first step.
-You may start by talking to your primary care doctor.
-Depending on your situation, your doctor may refer you to a mental health professional for evaluation and treatment.
+You may start by talking to your doctor or other primary care provider.
+Depending on your situation, you may be referred to a mental health professional to identify the problem and get proper treatment.